ImgBotApp/InternetNL/detail/mail/ipv6/mx-AAAA/verdict/bad_en.md

-One or more receiving mail servers (MX) on your domain do *not* have an IPv6 address.
+At least one of the receiving mail servers (MX) on your domain does *not* have an IPv6 address.